mmichlin66/mmichlin66.github.io/mimbl/mimbl-guide-rendering-methods.md

 private onSomeStateChanges(): void
 {
     let urgency: number = this.calculateUrgency();
-    mim.FuncProxy.update( this.renderLeftSidebar, undefined, urgency);
-    mim.FuncProxy.update( this.renderRightSidebar, undefined, urgency);
+    this.updateMe( {func: this.renderLeftSidebar, args: [urgency]}, {func: this.renderRightSidebar, args: [urgency]});
 }
 ```

 In the code above, the `FunProxy` instances will be initialize with the initial value of the urgency parameter.
 During repeated renderings of our component, the `FuncProxy` instance will not be re-rendered.
-It will be re-rendered only when the `mim.FuncProxy.update` method is called in the `onSomeStateChanges` event handler.
+It will be re-rendered only when the `this.updateMe` method is called in the `onSomeStateChanges` event handler.

 ## Multiple Uses of Rendering Methods
 We already noticed that when a rendering method is returned as content or when the `FuncProxy` component is used, Mimbl creates an internal structure (a special kind of virtual node) and links it to the function.
-This linking is what allows the `mim.FuncProxy.update` static method to find the right node to re-render.
+This linking is what allows the `this.updateMe` method to find the right node to re-render.
 When the rendering function is used only once by the parent component, the linking is one-to-one.
 A question arises, however, how the linking works if the rendering method is used more than once.
 For example, it is common that a similar code is used to render a table's header and footer.

 A solution might be to have two different very thin methods - say, *renderTableHeader* and *renderTableFooter* - which would call the same method - maybe with different parameters.
 This will obviously work, although developers would have to create these extra methods - and we don't want developers to do any extra work.
 But what if the number of times a rendering method is used is not known at development time?
 For example, what if we need to render a sequence of small objects?
 We might develop a separate component for rendering such an object, but it might be an overkill.

-The problem we are trying to solve is how to uniquely identify each instance of calling the same rendering function so that when we call the `mim.FuncProxy.update` method the right node is re-rendered.
+The problem we are trying to solve is how to uniquely identify each instance of calling the same rendering function so that when we call the `this.updateMe` method the right node is re-rendered.
 The solution Mimbl provides is that the `FuncProxy` component accepts a `key` property, which must be unique every time the same rendering function is used.
 The key becomes part of the link between the function and the internal node.
-The same key is then passed to the `mim.FuncProxy.update` call.
+The same key is then passed to the `this.updateMe` call.